I am a woman.

-I have been blessed with harvesting many animals and I have been blessed with lessons, memories and rewards from each one: From watching the hills burn around me as I stalked a deer just miles from my backyard, to nursing a baby on a bear hunt; from a romantic antelope hunt with the love of my life, to shooting my deer with my toddlers at my side.
-And of course, the elk hunt that was the hardest and most rewarding thing of my life…next to childbirth.
+I have been blessed with harvesting many animals and I have been blessed with lessons, memories, and rewards from each one: from watching the hills burn around me as I stalked a deer just miles from my backyard, to nursing a baby on a bear hunt; from a romantic antelope hunt with the love of my life, to shooting a deer with my toddlers at my side; and of course, elks hunt that are the hardest and most rewarding things of my life…next to childbirth.

 It is something that only another hunter could ever truly “get”:

-Being surrounded in the dark with the elk bugling and cows calling all around you or watching a bear come toward you, totally oblivious of your presence.
+Being surrounded in the dark with elk bugling and cows calling all around you, or watching a bear come toward you, totally oblivious of your presence.
 Belly crawling through grass to be within 100 yards of North America’s fastest animal.

 The physical ups and downs: up the hill, down the hill.

 The emotional ups and downs: the high of being on the animal, having stalked them for days, and the low of then coming over the final ridge to see that something spooked them from the other direction and blew the herd.

 When I am on those ridges with my knees and ankles aching, my muscles Jell-O, and my hands and toes numb, I question myself.
 As I am loading a pack of meat half my body weight to carry out in sagebrush up to my waist, knowing this is only my first trip, of many, down… I swear I will never do it again.